Skip to content

 At the back of the P0004 are four status LEDs which indicate active voltage lines.

-In both images, you can make out that my Live Forever battery upgrade is also installed in this particular JX-8P.
-A smart little upgrade, you won't have to worry about losing your memory (?) or a leaking battery for a long, long time. 🙂 In fact, this JX-8P also has my AT-JX-8P replacement aftertouch sensor for the Roland JX-8P installed, giving it a whole new lease of life.
+In the first couple of images in this post, you can make out that my Live Forever battery upgrade is also installed in tats particular JX-8P.
+A smart little upgrade, you won't have to worry about losing your memory (?) or a leaking battery for a long, long time. 😎 In fact, the JX-8P featured, also has my AT-JX-8P replacement aftertouch sensor for the Roland JX-8P installed, giving it a whole new lease of life.

-FSR-based replacement aftertouch sensor kit for the Roland JX-8P.
+My FSR-based replacement aftertouch sensor kit for the Roland JX-8P is a game changer.

 If you're having mains hum issues, the P0004 might fix things for you.
 The P0004 is a modular switched-mode design and doesn't generate hum like linear power supplies.